Surveillance of Antimicrobial Consumption

 Main Results

-Figure 1: Antimicrobial Consumption in the Last 10 Years by ATC-3 Groups
+Figure 1: Antibiotic Consumption in the Last 10 Years by ATC-3 Groups

-Table 1: Antimicrobial Consumption in the Last 5 Years by ATC-3 Groups
+Table 1: Antibiotic Consumption in the Last 5 Years by ATC-3 Groups

 ATC-3 Name